Coast Quality

 They suggest to avoid these beaches in particular:

-Topanga Canyon Beach in Malibu - 100 yards up and down the coast from the lagoon.
+Redondo Beach Pier in Redondo Beach - 100 yards up and down the coast from the pier.

-Pico-Kenter storm drain at Santa Monica Beach.
-Santa Monica South Tower 20 - 100 yards up and down the coast from the storm drain
+Herondo Street storm drain in Hermosa Beach.
+Near Hermosa Tower TK - 100 yards up and down the coast from the storm drain.

 Mothers Beach in Marina Del Rey - Entire swim area.